carla-simulator/carla/Docs/python_api.md

 ## carla.LaneMarkingType<a name="carla.LaneMarkingType"></a>
 Class that defines the lane marking types accepted by OpenDRIVE 1.4.
 Take a look at this [recipe](../python_cookbook/#lanes-recipe) where the user creates a [carla.Waypoint](#carla.Waypoint) for a vehicle location and retrieves from it the information about adjacent lane markings.
+__Note on double types:__ Lane markings are defined under the OpenDRIVE standard that determines whereas a line will be considered "BrokenSolid" or "SolidBroken".
+For each road there is a center lane marking, defined from left to right regarding the lane's directions.
+The rest of the lane markings are defined in order from the center lane to the closest outside of the road.

 <h3>Instance Variables</h3>
 - <a name="carla.LaneMarkingType.NONE"></a>**<font color="#f8805a">NONE</font>**
 - <a name="carla.LaneMarkingType.BottsDots"></a>**<font color="#f8805a">BottsDots</font>**
 - <a name="carla.LaneMarkingType.Broken"></a>**<font color="#f8805a">Broken</font>**
 - <a name="carla.LaneMarkingType.BrokenBroken"></a>**<font color="#f8805a">BrokenBroken</font>**
-From inside to outside except for center lane which is from left to right.
 - <a name="carla.LaneMarkingType.BrokenSolid"></a>**<font color="#f8805a">BrokenSolid</font>**
-From inside to outside except for center lane which is from left to right.
 - <a name="carla.LaneMarkingType.Curb"></a>**<font color="#f8805a">Curb</font>**
 - <a name="carla.LaneMarkingType.Grass"></a>**<font color="#f8805a">Grass</font>**
 - <a name="carla.LaneMarkingType.Solid"></a>**<font color="#f8805a">Solid</font>**
 - <a name="carla.LaneMarkingType.SolidBroken"></a>**<font color="#f8805a">SolidBroken</font>**
-From inside to outside except for center lane which is from left to right.
 - <a name="carla.LaneMarkingType.SolidSolid"></a>**<font color="#f8805a">SolidSolid</font>**
-For double solid line.
 - <a name="carla.LaneMarkingType.Other"></a>**<font color="#f8805a">Other</font>**

 ---